mnberthe/aws-solutions-architect-associate-notes/README.md

 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Apple, Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0 and OpenID Connect.

 __Cognito User Pools (CUP)__
+- __Users pools__ are directories of users that provide sign-up and sign-in options for your application users
 - __Create a serverless database of user for your web & mobile apps__
 - Integrate with API Gateway & Application Load Balancer
 - Multi-factor authentication (MFA)